TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### System Design Principles

 #### Serverless Architecture:
-We have utilised AWS Lambda for Compute, DynamoDB for a NoSQL database, and WebSocket API for handling Real-time Connections.
+Follows a Serverless Architecture Pattern.
+Utilised AWS Lambda for Compute, DynamoDB for a NoSQL database, and WebSocket API for handling Real-time Connections.
 No infrastructure Provioning / Management Overhead involved.
 Makes it massively scalable and reduces associated costs.

 #### High Availability

 _Multi-AZ Deployments:_
 DynamoDB supports Multi-AZ deployments, automatically replicating data across multiple Availability Zones within a region.
-Lambda ensures that it is available to process events in case of a service interruption in a single zone.
+Lambda ensures it's available to process events in case of a service interruption in a single zone.
-The core services used here are implictly resilent to Zonal Failures.
+The core services used here are inherently resilent to Zonal Failures.

 _Lambda Reserved Concurrency:_
 Helps in controlling the maximum number of concurrent invocations of a Lambda Function, Helps in throttling and prevents Resource Exhaustion

+_Throttling API requests or a better throughput:_ Configured Rate Limiting and Throttling for API Gateway.
+This helps in controlling both the volume and frequency of API Requests hitting the API Gateway, preventing abuse & mitigating a DDoS Attack.

 #### Scalability